SubtypeZero/better-notes/README.md

-# Example
+# Better Notes
-An example greeter plugin
+A RuneLite plugin designed to simplify the process of creating and organizing notes.